TheoryofComputation/TheoryofComputation.github.io/index.md

 ### Day 13: Outside of class

-- For Tuesday, February 27, 2024, read 4.05 Regular Grammars in [Formal Languages and Automata (FLA)](https://canvas.instructure.com/courses/8434722).
+- For Tuesday, February 27, 2024, read 4.05 and 4.06 of Regular Grammars in [Formal Languages and Automata (FLA)](https://canvas.instructure.com/courses/8434722).
 Remember that this must be done by the midnight before class.

 ## Day 12: Tuesday, February 20, 2024